syncfusion-content/blazor-docs/blazor/carousel/accessibility.md

 # Accessibility in Blazor Carousel Component

 The Carousel component has been designed, keeping in mind the [WAI-ARIA](https://www.w3.org/TR/wai-aria-practices/) specifications, and applying the WAI-ARIA roles, states and properties along with keyboard support for people who use assistive devices.
-WAI-ARIA accessibility support is achieved through attributes like `aria-roledescription`, `aria-label`, `aria-current`, `aria-live`, `aria-role` and `aria-hidden`.
+WAI-ARIA accessibility support is achieved through attributes like `aria-role description`, `aria-label`, `aria-current`, `aria-live`, `aria-role` and `aria-hidden`.
 It provides information about elements in a document for assistive technology.
 The component implements keyboard navigation support by following the [WAI-ARIA practices](https://www.w3.org/TR/wai-aria-practices/) and has been tested in major screen readers.

 ## ARIA attributes